nilnullzip/meteor-bootstrap-tabs-problem/Readme.md

 ###Demo of a problem with Meteor/Iron-router and Bootstrap tabs.

 When operating correctly, the URL in the address bar should follow the tab being selected.
 When operating incorrectly, the URL does not change at all.
-The difference between the demo working or not depends on the .meteor/packages file.
+The difference between the demo working or not depends on the .meteor/packages file on the order of iron-router and bootstrap.

 With this packages file, the demo works: